oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ### Initial Registry Contents

 * Status Type Name: VALID
-* Status Type Description: The status of the Referenced Token is valid, correct, or legal.
+* Status Type Description: The status of the Referenced Token is valid, correct or legal.
 * Status Type value: `0x00`
 * Change Controller: IETF
 * Specification Document(s): [](#status-types) of this specification